jay-tate/ID-for-IPA/README.md

         "Overall, the pronunciation of Россия in Russian is: /rɐˈsʲijə/ (ross-SEE-ya)."

+FOR MORE INFORMATION

+"Help:IPA" on Wikipedia: "a basic key to the symbols of the International Phonetic Alphabet." https://en.wikipedia.org/wiki/Help:IPA

+"Phonetic transcription" on Wikipedia.
+Good on the issue of narrow versus broad transcription, concluding, "A rule of thumb in many linguistics contexts is therefore to use a narrow transcription when it is necessary for the point being made, but a broad transcription whenever possible." https://en.wikipedia.org/wiki/Phonetic_transcription

 NOTE: This is a student project repository for an 8-week EdX course during during Oct 17-Dec 4, 2023 for USMx: LDT200x, offered by the University of Maryland Global Campus as IDT200x Instructional Design and Technology: Instructional Design Models